DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   do not need to care about the kind of devices that are being used, making it easier to add new buses later.

-* ABI changes are planned for struct rte_pci_id, i.e., add new field ``class``.
-  This new added ``class`` field can be used to probe pci device by class related info.
-This change should impact size of struct rte_pci_id and struct rte_pci_device.
-The release 16.04 does not contain these ABI changes, but release 16.07 will.

 * The xstats API and rte_eth_xstats struct will be changed to allow retrieval of values without any string copies or parsing.
   No backwards compatibility is planned, as it would require code duplication